inetabliu/SEI-56-Project-4/README.md

 Deployed with Heroku.
 Here is deployed version [The Plant Dispatch App](https://theplantdispatch.herokuapp.com/)

 # Overview
-Final solo project for General Assembly Software Engineering Bootcamp applying the knowledge from the last module learning basics of Django Framework and Python programming language.
+Final solo project for General Assembly Software Engineering Bootcamp applying the knowledge from the last module learning basics of Django Framework and Python programming language, while combining the developing knowledge of Javascript.
 Timeframe - 9 days

 # Goal